MicrosoftDocs/customer-voice/fp-docs/purchase.md

 Microsoft Forms Pro is included with select Microsoft Dynamics 365 subscriptions and is available as an upgrade for Office 365 subscriptions.

-Forms Pro license is based on the number of survey responses received per month.
+The Forms Pro license is based on the number of survey responses received per month.
 The capacity is measured at the tenant level.

-- For a Dynamics 365 enterprise licensed tenant, 2000 responses are free and the customer can choose to purchase additional responses in bundles of $100 per 2000 responses.
+- For a Dynamics 365 enterprise licensed tenant, 2,000 responses are free and the customer can choose to purchase additional responses in bundles of $100 per 2,000 responses.
 - For an Office 365 licensed customer, there are no free responses included.
-The customer has to purchase responses in bundles of $100 per 2000 responses.
+The customer has to purchase responses in bundles of $100 per 2,000 responses.
-- If a tenant has Office 365 license, turning off license for Office Forms will also turn off Microsoft Forms Pro.
+- If a tenant has an Office 365 license, turning off the license for Office Forms will also turn off Microsoft Forms Pro.

 ## Enable Forms Pro for users with Dynamics 365 enterprise licenses

 Forms Pro is included with Dynamics 365 Sales Enterprise, Dynamics 365 Customer Service Enterprise, Dynamics 365 Field Service, Dynamics 365 Marketing, Dynamics 365 Talent, Dynamics 365 Project Service Automation, Dynamics 365 Operations, and Dynamics 365 Relationship Sales.
 Other Dynamics 365 customers can purchase Forms Pro separately.

-A tenant with a Dynamics 365 enterprise license has 2000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
+A tenant with a Dynamics 365 enterprise license has 2,000 responses per month included at the tenant level (irrespective of how many seats the tenant has).

 To enable Forms Pro: